 What video formats does your entry platform accept?

 The platform accepts m4v, mov, mp4, mpeg, mpeg4, mpg and wmv.
 Please contact us at firstname.lastname@example.org if you would like to submit in any other format.

 Do my entries have to be in English?
 What if the judges don’t speak my language?

-The language of great content is universal, as shown by the spectacular attention around Parasite (Korea), The Money Heist (Spain), The Story of Yanxi Palace (China), Love Destiny (Thailand), My Husband’s Lover (Philippines) and many other TV series being watched by audiences in Asia and around the world.
-For convenience, the language of the 2020 Awards is English.
-Many of the judges will speak your language.
-For the judges who don’t, we ask you to please make sure your entries are subtitled in English.
-We could ask you to submit English-language scripts and not bother with subtitles, but that would be unfair because we want judges to watch your entry, not be reading and trying to watch at the same time.
+The language of great content is universal, as shown by the spectacular attention around Squid Game (Korea), The Money Heist (Spain), The Story of Yanxi Palace (China), Love Destiny (Thailand), My Husband’s Lover (Philippines) and many other TV series being watched by audiences in Asia and around the world.
+For convenience, the common language of the 2023 Awards is English.
+Many of the judges will speak the language of your submission.
+But for the judges who don’t, we ask you to please make sure your entries are subtitled in English.
+You can, of course, submit English-language scripts, but we would prefer judges to watch your entry, not be reading and trying to watch at the same time.

-Will there be a live event to announce the Awards?
+Will there be a live in-person event on the ground to announce the Awards on 24 August 2023?

 Will we know who the judges are and when?

 Judges are listed on the Judges page and are being updated constantly.
-We want you to know asap exactly who you’re in front of.
-Now that we’ve 100% decided to go forward with our first Awards – Covid-19 be damned – we’re restarting conversations with all the people we were talking to earlier this year.
-As soon as they say yes, we will let you know who they are.
+We want you to know asap exactly who you’re in front of as soon as they say “yes”.

 Will judges be judging their own content?